 Now that you know the basics, here is how to change the camera settings on iPhone to shoot in PAL format at 25fps.

-How to record videos in PAL format on iPhone in iOS 14
+How to record videos in PAL format on iPhone in iOS 14.2 or later

 - Open the Settings app on your iPhone running iOS 14.2 or later.